Church of Saint Joseph, Waterloo: French Revolution

 Shortly after the French Revolution and France's annexation of the southern Netherlands, the royal chapel was sold as state property of the French Republic.
 An unscrupulous Parisian businessman Thomas Gillet bought it at a knock-down price, having already acquired the neighbouring abbeys of Aywiers and Wauthier-Braine.
 From then on mass was celebrated secretly in a barn at the farm of Philippe Pastur's widow by the brave abbot Bierlaire, an opponent of the French occupied like most of his Brabançon fellow-priests.
 To cash in on his investments, the speculator dismantled the buildings and sold the materials, stripping the lead off the royal chapel's roof to sell to army suppliers to make rifle bullets, but local opposition was so strong that he hesitated to continue.
 In the meantime Napoleon signed the Concordat of 1801 with the pope and Waterloo became an autonomous parish.
-The town called on their fellow-countrymen's generosity to buy back the chapel and put it back in religious use, with the first ceremony being on 10 June 1806.
+The town called upon the generosity of its fellow countrymen to buy back the chapel and put it back in religious use.
+Its first Mass would be held on 10 June 1806.

 The building contains several memorial plaques to officers falling at the Battle of Waterloo.
 In particular, several refer to Restalrig barracks in Edinburgh, home of the Scots Greys who made a famous cavalry charge during the battle.